No Exit? Israel – Palestine

 I think principle is every bit as real as practice.
 Therefore, in my last post, I interpreted Obama’s lecture as I did.
 But I fear my position may not be fully understood.
 A friend on Facebook objected to the fact that I took the lecture seriously.
 “The Nobel Address marked the Great Turn Downward, back to Cold War policies a la Arthur Schlesinger Jr. et al. A big depressing moment for many of us.”

 He sees many of the problems I see in Obama’s foreign policy, I assume, though he wasn’t specific.
 He is probably quite critical of the way the wars in Iraq and Afghanistan have continued, critical of the drone policy, disappointed by the fact that Guantanamo prison is still open, and by Obama’s record on transparency and the way he has allowed concern for national security take priority over human and civil rights, at home and abroad.
 The clear line between Bush’s foreign policy and Obama’s, which both my friend and I sought, has not been forthcoming.
-And . . .
+And he . . .

 Read more: Between Principle and Practice (Part I): Obama and Cynical Reasoning